abdfaizaan/mslearn-openai/Instructions/Labs/02-natural-combined.md

       - Select **Keys and Endpoint (1)** under **Resource Management**.
       - Click on **Show Keys (2)**.
       - Copy **Key 1 (3)** and ensure to paste it into a text editor such as Notepad for future reference.
       - Finally, copy the **Endpoint (4)** API URL by clicking on copy to clipboard.
-Please paste it in a text editor such as Notepad for later use.
+Please paste it into a text editor such as Notepad for later use.

         ![](../media/180625(13).png "Keys and Endpoints")